 I don’t know of a good crime novel that involves the chocolate trade.
 That’s a theme ripe for a good mystery.
 Something to think about while you enjoy “Cracked Earth Flourless Chocolate Cake” from the recipe below.

-The recipe for the cake is adapted from Tyler Florence of the Food Network.
+I've posted many flourless chocolate cake recipes, but this cake is adapted from Tyler Florence of the Food Network.
 It's his Cracked Chocolate Earth Flourless Chocolate Cake.
 And, it's Gluten-Free.